erik1066/pop-os-setup/README.md

 ```

 > If you've installed a stable .NET Core release from `packages.microsoft.com`, then you will need to use a different command to update PATH.
 Otherwise only the stable version of .NET Core will be found at the command line.
 To make sure the preview release is used when running `dotnet`, instead execute `export PATH=$HOME/dotnet:$PATH`.

-### Optional: Disable .NET Core telemetry

-1. Run `gedit ~/.profile`
-1. Type `export DOTNET_CLI_TELEMETRY_OPTOUT=true` at the bottom of the file
-1. Save and exit
-1. Log out and log in again

-> You can also set `DOTNET_SKIP_FIRST_TIME_EXPERIENCE` to `true` when editing `.profile` to fix the following warning that may appear during .NET Core compiles: "Permission denied to modify the '/usr/share/dotnet/sdk/NuGetFallbackFolder' folder."

 ## Docker and Docker Compose